nerves-project/nerves/guides/introduction/getting-started.md

 If you'd rather build your own firmware from scratch, make yourself at ease, you're in the right place.

+## Development environment

+Before you start using Nerves, it is important that you follow the instructions from the [Installation Guide](installation.html).
+It will help you get your machine configured for running Nerves.
+Come back here when you're done!

 ## Creating a project

 Let's get you set up and through your first `Hello World` moment.
 If you already have some experience with Nerves, you should skip this section and go straight to the core documentation.

-Before you start using Nerves, it is important that you follow the instructions from the [Installation Guide](installation.html).
-It will help you get your machine configured for running Nerves.
-Come back here when you're done!

-Let's create a new Nerves project.
+We will start by creating a new Nerves project.
 The `nerves.new` project generator can be called from anywhere and can take either an absolute path or a relative path.

 ``` bash